jsiek/B629-denotational/README.md

 9:30-10:45am MW in BH 305

-## Lecture Notes

 The lecture notes are in progress at:

 [https://github.com/jsiek/B629-denotational/notes.pdf](notes.pdf).

-## Readings

-TBD

-## Possible Sources for Readings
+## Representative Readings

-- Denotational semantics: a methodology for language development, David Schmidt, 1986. (pdf available online)
+- Denotational semantics: a methodology for language development, Schmidt 1986.

-- The denotational semantics of programming languages, Tennent, CACM 1976.

-- Semantics of Programming Languages: Structures and Techniques Gunter, 1992.

-- Domains and Lambda Calculi, Amadio and Curien, 1998.

-- Outline of a Mathematical Theory of Computation, Dana Scott 1970.
+- Outline of a Mathematical Theory of Computation, Scott 1970.

-- Data Types as Lattices, Dana Scott 1976.
+- Data Types as Lattices, Scott 1976.

-- The Lambda Calculus: its Syntax and Semantics.
-Barendregt 1984.
+- The Lambda Calculus: its Syntax and Semantics, Barendregt 1984.

-- The category-theoretic solution of recursive domain equations Smyth and Plotkin, Siam Journal on Computing, 1982.
+- The category-theoretic solution of recursive domain equations, Smyth and Plotkin, 1982.

-- Set-theoretical and other elementary models of the λ-calculus, Plotkin 1993.
+- Set-theoretical and other elementary models of the lambda-calculus, Plotkin 1993.

-- Algebras and combinators, Engeler, 1981.
+- Algebras and combinators, Engeler 1981.

-- Functional characterization of some semantic equalities inside λ-calculus, Coppo, Dezani-Ciancaglini, Salle 1979.
+- Functional characterization of some semantic equalities inside lambda-calculus, Coppo, Dezani-Ciancaglini, Salle 1979.

-- Functional Characters of Solvable Terms
-  Coppo, Dezani-Ciancaglini, Venneri, Math.
-Logic Quart.
-1981.

-- A filter lambda model and the completeness of type assignment, Barendregt, Coppo, Dezani-Ciancaglini, 1983.
+- A filter lambda model and the completeness of type assignment, Barendregt, Coppo, Dezani-Ciancaglini 1983.
 - Intersection Types and Lambda Models
-  Alessi, Barbanera, Dezani-Ciancaglini, TCS 2006.
+  Alessi, Barbanera, Dezani-Ciancaglini 2006.

-- Recursive Domain Equations of Filter Models,
-  Alessi, Severi, SOFSEM 2008.

-- Revisiting Elementary Denotational Semantics,
+- Revisiting Elementary Denotational Semantics, Siek 2017.
-  Siek, draft 2017.

-- Lambda Calculus with Types, Barendregt, Dekkers, Statman, 2013.

-- Notions of computation and monads, Moggi, 1991.
+- Notions of computation and monads, Moggi 1991.

-- Observable sequentiality and full abstraction, Cartwright and Felleisen, POPL 1992.
+- Observable sequentiality and full abstraction, Cartwright, Felleisen 1992.